 Net assets with donor restrictions: Net assets subject to stipulations imposed by donors.
 Some donor restrictions are temporary in nature; those restrictions will be met by actions of the Coalition or by the passage of time.
 Other donor restrictions are perpetual in nature, whereby the donor has stipulated the funds be maintained in perpetuity.
-The Coalition's net assets with donor restrictions as of June 30, 2020 and 2019 relate to grants from the Healing Trust and the Robert Wood Johnson Foundation, respectively.
+The Coalition's net assets with donor restrictions as of June 30, 2021 and 2020 relate to a grant from the Healing Trust.